-North Tyneside Educational Psychology Service is committed to the application of psychological theory and practice to empower schools, families and individuals to build on strengths and facilitate positive and lasting changes, which lead to improved outcomes for our children and young people.
+North Tyneside Educational Psychology Service is committed to the application of psychological theory and practice to empower and enable schools, families and individuals, building on strengths to facilitate positive and lasting changes, which lead to improved outcomes for our children and young people.
 In North Tyneside, Educational Psychologists seek to listen to and understand children and young people within the context of their families, schools and communities and are skilled in exploring how children and young people think, develop and learn.
-Intervention reflects evidence-based practices and research findings to promote and support emotional well being, educational development, learning outcomes and life chances for children and young people up to the age of 25 years.
+Interventions reflect evidencebased practices and research findings to promote and support emotional well being, educational development, learning outcomes and life chances for children and young people up to the age of 25 years.

 There are 5 key elements to Educational Psychology provision: assessment, intervention, consultation, training and research.
 Support can be targeted for individual, group or whole school intervention in accordance with the prioritised needs of service users.
-All schools and localities are allocated a dedicated qualified Lead Educational Psychologist to co-ordinate referral requests and advise upon recommended strategies and methods of intervention.
+All schools and localities are allocated a dedicated qualified Lead Educational Psychologist to co-ordinate referral requests and advise upon recommended strategies, teaching and learning approaches and methods of intervention.